chadallison/mlb_firsts/README.md

 ### MLB Firsts

 - Texas Rangers def.
-Houston Astros 13-5: The final score 13-5 is a Scorigami!.
+Houston Astros 13-5: The final score 13-5 is a Scorigami!
 The Texas Rangers have won by a score of 13-5 1x this season.
 The Houston Astros have lost by a score of 13-5 1x this season.
 The Texas Rangers have now defeated the Houston Astros 4x this season and have done so by this score 1x this season.